The most advanced

 What to expect at sk:n

 Before we book you in for hair transplant surgery, a full consultation must take place with the surgeon.
-This usually lasts for 1-2 hours and is free of charge; we just ask that you pay a holding fee of £25, which will be refunded after you’ve attended.
+This usually lasts for 1-2 hours and is subject to £150 charge.
+We now offer free suitability assessments with one of our nurses prior to seeing the surgeon; we just ask that you pay a holding fee of £25, which will be refunded after you’ve attended.
 During the consultation, the surgeon will:

 - Determine whether you are a suitable candidate for surgery

 - Discuss the procedure itself; what will happen during the operation

 - Discuss your expectations from the surgery and what kind of results you are likely to achieve

 - Show you a visualisation of the potential results using photography software